dmitrycello/yaglpp/docs/USAGE.md

 ![35.png](35.png)

 > [!NOTE]
 > Unfortunatelly, the Visual Studio does not allow to add the _tags_ to a custom template.
 Therefore it does not show up immediately in the _Add a new project_ dialog, ousted by the built-in templates.
-But after some time, it will appear under _Recent project templates_, and then it could be pinned.
+But after some time, it will appear under _Recent project templates_, wher it could be then pinned.

 [&uarr; TOP](USAGE.md#usage)